nandorojo/doorman-examples/with-custom-ui/readme.md

 Now we have a starter file!
 Here's the situation we want: If the user is **not signed in**, we render an onboarding stack.
 If the user **is signed in**, show our normal app.

 That's where the `useAuthGate` hook comes in.
 It automatically updates the state of the app when the auth state changes.
+If the user is signed in, then the `user` returned by `useAuthGate` is the firebase auth object.

 It will look something like this: